Choquet rank-dependent utility with an exogenous unambiguous source: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new model of ambiguity, the Choquet rank-dependent utility model.
-The representation is structurally similar to the Choquet expected utility model of \cite{S89}, but when confined to pure risks, it reduces to the rank-dependent utility model of \cite{Q82}, rather than to the expected utility model of \cite{vNM47}.
-Moreover, our model is formulated in the Savage setting, instead of the Anscombe--Aumann setting.
+We provided a new axiomatization of the Choquet rank-dependent utility model, an ambiguity model that is structurally similar to the Choquet expected utility model, but when confined to pure risks, it reduces to the rank-dependent utility model, rather than to the expected utility model.
+Our model is formulated in the Savage setting, instead of the Anscombe--Aumann setting.

-The main result is Theorem \ref{theo:good}, which axiomatizes this model in the Savage setting with pure risk.
-An advantage of our approach is that, apart from some regularity axioms, only two axioms are needed to characterize the model.
-Furthermore, the representation in Theorem \ref{theo:good} shows that the ambiguity component of the preferences is completely captured by the notion of a matching probability.

-To properly discuss ambiguity attitudes, we start by defining comparative ambiguity attitudes.
-Our definition only makes preference comparisons between binary acts as opposed to preference comparisons between all acts.
-In Theorem \ref{prop:comAm}, we show that comparative ambiguity attitudes for CRDU preference relations can be fully characterized by their matching probabilities.
-Absolute ambiguity attitudes can be characterized by matching probabilities.

-Given the importance of the propensity for diversification in many areas, in particular finance, in Theorem \ref{prop:main}, we present sufficient conditions for such a property.
-These conditions are the classical notion of strong risk aversion and the supermodularity of the matching probability.
-Unlike the Choquet expected utility model, these conditions are not equivalent to the propensity for diversification.
-This result is normatively appealing as one can maintain the propensity for diversification if they allow themselves to have flexible risk and ambiguity attitudes.
-Moreover, Theorem \ref{prop:maxmin} establishes that the supermodularity of the matching probability is equivalent to the preference relation admitting a robust aggregation interpretation of the risk preferences.

-To offer a different perspective on the ambiguity component of CRDU preference relations, Theorem \ref{theo:2} presents a representation derived under an additional property.
-This new representation states that the DM distorts the reference probability measure, but allows this distortion to depend on the act being evaluated.
-The extent to which the distortion function associated with an act differs from the risk distortion determines the DM’s perception of and attitude toward the ambiguity in that act.

-Finally, Theorem \ref{theo:dual} provides an axiomatization for the subclass of CRDU preference relations whose risk preferences are given by the dual utility model of \cite{Y87}.
-This axiomatization is concise as, apart from the regularity axioms from Theorem \ref{theo:good}, only a single axiom of comonotonic independence is needed.